megaease/easeprobe/docs/Manual.md

                     # default: false
     env:
       # set the `REDISCLI_AUTH` environment variable for redis password
+      # NOTE: The `REDISCLI_AUTH` was first introduced in redis v5.0.3 so
+      # older clients may require an alternative way such as `-a AuthPassword`
       - "REDISCLI_AUTH=abc123"
     # check the command output, if does not contain the PONG, mark the status down
     contain : "PONG"